Justfemi/Justfemi/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 React
 - 🌱 I’m currently learning ...
-AWS/Cloud computing
+Cloud computing and Game development with C# and unity
 - 👯 I’m looking to collaborate on ...
 React
 - 🤔 I’m looking for help with ... cloud computing
 - 💬 Ask me about ... anything